twbs/bootstrap/README.md

 #### Watch - `grunt watch`
 This is a convenience method for watching just Less files and automatically building them whenever you save.

+### Troubleshooting dependencies

-Should you encounter problems with installing dependencies or running the grunt commands, uninstall any previous versions (global and local) you may have installed, and then rerun `npm install`.
+Should you encounter problems with installing dependencies or running grunt commands, uninstall all previous dependency versions (global and local).
+Then, rerun `npm install`.

 ## Contributing

+Please read through our guidelines for contributing to Bootstrap.
+Included are directions for opening issues, coding standards, and notes on development.

-Please submit all pull requests against *-wip branches.
-If your pull request contains JavaScript patches or features, you must include relevant unit tests.
+More over, if your pull request contains JavaScript patches or features, you must include relevant unit tests.
 All HTML and CSS should conform to the [Code Guide](http://github.com/mdo/code-guide), maintained by [Mark Otto](http://github.com/mdo).

-Editor preferences are also available in the [editor config](.editorconfig) for easy application in common text editors.
-Read more and download plugins at [http://editorconfig.com](http://editorconfig.com).
+Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
+Read more and download plugins at [http://editorconfig.org](http://editorconfig.org).